fredgibbs/fredgibbs.github.io/courses/american-food/schedule.md

 {% include alert.html class='warning' title='Readings Quiz' text="
 We've talked about food and identity in many ways already; this quiz covers the relationship between food and gender, including social dynamics of men and women in the food industry.
 "%}

-## Jun 25 (Fri)
-### Food and Nature
-- _HAE_, 89--110 (4: Technology and Taste).
-- VIDEO: The relationship between the general categories of "food" and "nature" and how that relationship reflects humans relationship to nature generally.

-#### Noteworthy
-- Frederick L. Kirschenmann, "Food as Relationship", _Journal of Hunger & Environmental Nutrition_, 3:2-3, 106-121.

-{% include alert.html class='warning' title='Lecture and Reading Quiz' text="
-You'll want to read the _HAE_ section reasonably carefully, but the quiz is centered on the lecture.
-"%}